Perfecting group schemes: Perfection of group schemes

 \begin{lemma} For a perfect group scheme $G$, we have $\Lie G=0$ and $\mathrm{Dist}G=k$. \end{lemma} \begin{proof} This is an immediate consequence of Lemma~\ref{LemBasic}(2) and (3). \end{proof}

 \begin{theorem} Let $\bG$ be a perfect affine group scheme over $k$.
-The following are equivalent: \begin{enumerate} \item[(a)] The scheme $\bG$ is of perfect finite type, {\it i.e.} $k[\bG]$ is perfectly finitely generated; \item[(b)] The group scheme $\bG$ is a subgroup of $GL(V)_{\perf}$ for a finite-dimensional vector space $V$; \item[(c)] There exists an affine group scheme $G$ of finite type with $\bG\cong G_{\perf}$; \item[(d)] There exists a reduced affine group scheme $G$ of finite type with $\bG\cong G_{\perf}$. \end{enumerate} \end{theorem} \begin{proof} Clearly (d) implies (c).
+The following are equivalent: \begin{enumerate} \item[(a)] The scheme $\bG$ is of perfect finite type, {\it i.e.} $k[\bG]$ is perfectly finitely generated; \item[(b)] The group scheme $\bG$ is a subgroup of $GL(V)_{\perf}$ for a finite-dimensional vector space~$V$; \item[(c)] There exists an affine group scheme $G$ of finite type with $\bG\cong G_{\perf}$; \item[(d)] There exists a reduced affine group scheme $G$ of finite type with $\bG\cong G_{\perf}$. \end{enumerate} \end{theorem} \begin{proof} Clearly (d) implies (c).
 Any affine group scheme $G$ of finite type is a subgroup of some $GL(V)$, see e.g.~\cite[Corollary~2.5]{DM}.
 It follows immediately that $G_{\perf}<GL(V)_{\perf}$, so (c) implies (b).
 That (b) implies (a) follows by the observation that $k[\bG]$ is a quotient of the perfectly finitely generated algebra $\varinjlim k[GL(V)]$.

 Finally, we prove that (a) implies (d).
-Let $S$ be a finite set which perfectly generates $k[\bG]$ as in Lemma~\ref{LemFinGen}(a).
-It is possible to replace $S$ by a finite set $S_1\supset S$ which generates a Hopf subalgebra, see \cite[Lemma~3.4.5]{Ab}.
-Let $G$ be the corresponding affine group scheme.
-By construction $G_{\perf}\cong \bG$ and, since $k[G]$ is a subalgebra of $k[\bG]$, it follows that $G$ is reduced. \end{proof}
+Let $S$ be a finite set which perfectly generates $k[\bG]$ as in Lemma~\ref{LemFinGen}(a). { It is possible to replace $S$ by a finite set $S_1\supset S$ such that the subalgebra that is generated (in the ordinary, non-perfect sense) by $S_1$ is actually a Hopf subalgebra of $k[\bG]$, see \cite[Lemma~3.4.5]{Ab}.} Let $G$ be the corresponding affine group scheme.
+By construction $G_{\perf}\cong \bG$ and, since $k[G]$ is a subalgebra of $k[\bG]$, it follows that~$G$ is reduced. \end{proof}

 \begin{lemma} Let $\bG$ be a perfect affine group scheme and $H$ an affine group scheme.
 Then $H_{\perf}\to H$ induces an isomorphism

 with inverse given by perfection.
 Moreover, if $H$ is of finite type and $G$ an affine group scheme, then